hiperiondev/OpenHPSDR_P1/README.md

 ## Buffers

-RX/TX buffers are circular queues.
+RX/TX buffers are circular queues of float _Complex.
 All data write/read on an overflow/underflow conditions are discarded

 ### write functions